Rookie reliever hits slam off Scherzer, Pads sting Nats 9-8

 The Padres tied it at 8 on Pham’s two-out double in the sixth.

 Turner homered in the first and singled in the third, and scored twice against Darvish.
-Yan Gomes had a two-run single in the first.
-The Nationals added on in the third when Josh Bell had an RBI double, Starlin Castro a sacrifice fly and Josh Harrison an RBI single.

 All-Star Mark Melancon (2-1) pitched the ninth for the win.